ISSMteam/PINNICLE/docs/installation.rst

 ---------------

 PINNICLE can also be run in a fully containerized environment using Docker.
 This is ideal for avoiding dependency conflicts or running the software in a reproducible HPC/cloud environment.
-The `PINNICLE DOcker image <https://hub.docker.com/r/chenggongdartmouth/pinnicle>`_ contains all the required packages to run PINNICLE with GPU support.
+The `PINNICLE Docker image <https://hub.docker.com/r/chenggongdartmouth/pinnicle>`_ contains all the required packages to run PINNICLE with GPU support.

 .. code-block:: bash